-Of course you would want to know when a given animal species existed - in other words, how old a fossil is.
+other words, how old a fossil is.
 There are several methods for that.
 For example, you know that if layers of rock have been left undisturbed, the ones on the bottom will be older - just like a stack of newspapers in your living room.
 So that gives you a relative sequence for the fossils embedded in the rock.

-Also, there are radioactive atoms in nature that change into other atoms at a certain rate.
+But there are also radioactive atoms in nature that change into other atoms at a certain rate.
 Based on the ratio of the two types of atoms, you can determine the age of the fossil or the layer of rock in which it is located.